Table of Contents

 Pokhara

 The second option is flying from Kathmandu Tribhuvan Airport to Pokhara.
 The flight time is around 30 minutes and a one-way ticket for a foreigner is 120 USD.
-An added bonus to flying is that on a clear day, you’ll be greeted with incredible views of the Langtang mountains.
+A bonus to flying is that you’ll get incredible views of the Langtang mountains on a clear day.

-I would like to mention though that Nepal doesn’t have the best safety record when it comes to flying, so it’s important to do your own research.
+I want to mention, though, Nepal doesn’t have the best safety record when it comes to flying, so it’s important to do your own research.
 I’ve travelled to Pokhara by bus & flight and enjoyed both trips.

-There are heaps of accommodation options in Pokhara and if you haven’t pre-booked anything go for a walk up the main street and take your pick.
-The kind locals will be happy to negotiate a price and of course, let you see the room before you decide.
+There are heaps of accommodation options in Pokhara, and if you haven’t pre-booked anything, go for a walk up the main street and take your pick.
+The kind locals are usually happy to give a fair price and of course, let you see the room before you decide.

 Places to Visit in Pokhara: